Database Migrations

 - Perform the database upgrade and restart your database server.

-- Resume your Artie deployment.
+- Resume your Artie pipeline.

 - Resume your application.